The Disappearing Antibody: A Case Study (Online CE Course)

 Additional Information

-Author information: Pat Letendre, M.Ed., MT(CSMLS), is a laboratory technologist, educator, and consultant.
+Author Information: Pat Letendre, M.Ed., MT(CSMLS), is a medical laboratory scientist, educator, and consultant.
 Currently, she consults full-time in the areas of transfusion medicine, education, professional development, and the use of the Internet in education.
 Ms. Letendre is the Webmaster for the Canadian Society for Transfusion Medicine and the TraQ website coordinator.
-She holds a Masters of Education degree in adult education from the University of Alberta and a Bachelor of Science degree from the University of Manitoba.
+She holds a Master of Education degree in adult education from the University of Alberta and a Bachelor of Science degree from the University of Manitoba.

-Course description: This course presents a case in which a patient has an unexpected antibody that disappears after he is transfused with unmatched group O Rh negative red blood cells.
+Course Description: This course presents a case in which a patient has an unexpected antibody that disappears after they are transfused with unmatched group O Rh negative red blood cells.

 How to Subscribe